-Gorgeous nearly 8-year-old golden retriever Lily first came to see us when she was just 17 weeks old in September 2014 with a swallowing problem.
-One of our consultants tested Lily and diagnosed her with Cricopharyngeal Asynchrony, an extremely rare and life threating condition where dogs are unable to swallow.
+Gorgeous nearly 8-year-old golden retriever Lily first came to see us at Anderson Moore when she was just 17 weeks old in September 2014 with a swallowing problem.
+One of our consultants tested Lily and diagnosed her with Cricopharyngeal Asynchrony, an extremely rare and life threatening condition where dogs are unable to swallow.
 At the time we supported Laura, Lily’s owner with valuable suggestions on how to keep her alive.
 Because her condition requires such careful and creative management, Laura was told a number of times by professionals that she would never be able to keep her alive or give her any quality of life.
 Well, Lily has proved them wrong, not only does she but she enhances the lives of many others.

 Even with this lifelong condition Lily, has been a Pets As Therapy (PAT) dog since she was 9 months old, working at schools and residential care homes.